-Who will replace Laura Whitmore as the next host of Love Island?
-That's the latest question on the mind of Love Island fans, ever since Laura Whitmore revealed that she would be stepping down after hosting the series for the past three years.
+Who will replace Laura Whitmore as the next Love Island host?
+That was the big question that Love Island fans had on their mind from the moment Laura Whitmore announced she would be stepping down after hosting the series for the past three seasons.

 She concluded with: "I wish it was still possible but know you'll be in safe hands.
 I was only planning to fill in for Caroline for a series and it turned into 3 series.
 I hope I did you proud Caroline".

-Ekin-Su was at the heart of some of the show's most memorable moments (including several bust-ups with Davide), and plenty of viewers even called for her to take over the hosting gig once she left the villa behind.
+Ekin-Su was at the heart of some of the show's most memorable moments (including several bust-ups with Davide), and plenty of viewers even called for her to take over the hosting gig once she left the villa.

 Outside of Love Island, Darren is a stand-up comedian.
 He first appeared on our TV screens in Stand Up Central, and since then has toured the UK with his stand-up shows and has landed places on a variety of UK panel shows like Mock the Week and 8 Out of 10 Cats.

-Zara McDermott is another ex-islander who might be in the running to be the next Love Island host.
+Zara McDermott was another ex-islander who some felt could have been in the running to be the next Love Island host.

-She's drawn plenty of fans with her running commentary alongside her partner, Sam Thompson, and this prompted many of her followers to call for her and Sam to host the next series.
+She drew in plenty of fans with her running commentary of Love Island 2022 alongside her partner, Sam Thompson, and this prompted many of her followers to call for her and Sam to host the next series.

-Emma Willis is no stranger to hosting popular TV shows, which could mean she could be part of the discussion for Laura's replacement.
+Emma Willis is no stranger to hosting popular TV shows, which is why some felt that she could have been a good replacement for Laura Whitmore.

-Maura is easily one of the most memorable contestants from Love Island's past; she finished in fourth place with Curtis Pritchard after entering as a bombshell on Day 10, and was responsible for some of the show's many catchphrases during her time in the villa, so it's perhaps no surprise that she's become one of the favorites for role.
+She is easily one of the most memorable contestants from Love Island's past; she finished in fourth place with Curtis Pritchard after entering as a bombshell on Day 10, and was responsible for some of the show's many catchphrases during her time in the villa, so it's perhaps no surprise that she was a favorite for the hosting job.

-She's also got some hosting experience thanks to her time as the recent host of Glow Up Ireland, so we've no doubt she'd be a perfect fit for Love Island 2023.
+Outside of Love Island, she had hosting experience thanks to her time as the recent host of Glow Up Ireland.

-Like many of the other stars on this list, AJ has plenty of presenting credits, so it's no surprise she's been another popular suggestion for the next Love Island host.
+Like many of the other stars on this list, AJ has plenty of presenting credits, so it's no surprise she was a popular suggestion for the next Love Island host.

-She was the host of Married at First Sight UK: Afters in 2021 (and even appeared opposite Emma in Big Brother's Bit on the Side), but she's popped up as a presenter or contestant in a whole host of shows including Strictly Comic Relief, The Voice, The Big Breakfast, plus she was chosen to act as the UK's spokesperson for Eurovision Song Contest and was part of the team covering the Platinum Jubilee earlier this year.
+She was the host of Married at First Sight UK: Afters in 2021 (and even appeared opposite Emma in Big Brother's Bit on the Side), and popped up as a presenter or contestant in a whole host of shows including Strictly Comic Relief, The Voice, The Big Breakfast.
+Plus, she was chosen to act as the UK's spokesperson for Eurovision Song Contest and was part of the team covering the Platinum Jubilee earlier this year.

-With that much under her belt, she's got more than enough experience to guide the next set of islanders through another summer of love.
+With that much under her belt, its easy to see why some people felt she had more than enough experience to guide the next set of islanders through another summer of love.